Here I Am (Rick Ross song)

 "Here I Am" is the third single from Rick Ross's second album Trilla.
 It features Nelly and Avery Storm.
 This song, produced by Drumma Boy, contains an interpolation of Stevie Wonder's "Lately".
-Video appearances made are DJ Khaled, Birdman, Pitbull, Dre, Felicia Pearson, Ace Hood and others.
+Video appearances made are DJ Khaled, Birdman, Brisco, Pitbull, Dre, Felicia Pearson, Ace Hood and others.
 After the song ends, the video cuts to Ross's other song, "Maybach Music".
 The single peaked at number 41 on the US Billboard Hot 100 chart.
 Originally, the third single was going to be "Luxury Tax", but it was changed to "Here I Am".

 The song was ranked as #50 by Vibe in 'The Best Songs Of '08'.

 There is a version without Ross that features Avery Storm as the lead artist and features Pitbull.

 The official remix features new Maybach Music Group artist Magazeen.

 Chart performance

 The single debuted at number 99 on the US Billboard Hot 100 chart.
 The single eventually peaked at number 41 on the chart the week of August 23, 2008.
 On October 13, 2015, the single was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies in the United States.